 - 1. Miles of pipelines as-built excludes open construction in progress (CIP).
-CIP reflects what was recorded as open projects as of the year end date. - 2.
+CIP reflects what was recorded as open projects as of the year end date - 2.
 Potable water storage tanks and capacity decreased in 2008 and 2009 due to conversion to recycled water. - 3.
 Miles of sewer lines decreased in 2008 because the District transferred sewer lines to the City of San Jacinto.
 Decrease is reflected in each as-built amount. - 4.
 The Sun City RWRF (3 MGD) was formerly included in the total capacity although it was decommissioned.
 Amounts are now reflected as average design capacity.
-The Perris RWRF expansion to 23 MGD was completed in 2013. - Recycled storage decreased in 2009 due to a change in the reporting method to show only tertiary-treated water dedicated to distribution.
+The Perris RWRF expansion to 23 MGD was completed in 2013. - 5.
+Recycled storage decreased in 2009 due to a change in the reporting method to show only tertiary-treated water dedicated to distribution.
 Prior years included capacity for secondary-treated storage.
 Decrease in 2010 relates to lower capacity for Winchester ponds due to operational assessments.
+Increase in 2014 storage is due to more accurate measurements from recent surveys, plus a conversion of some secondary storage to tertiary storage. - 6.
+Desalter wells formerly inactive were placed back into service during 2014. - 7.
+Starting 2013, the number of customer connections billed within the year was used instead of the number of customers as of June 30th.